 Change is hard for most companies.
 Logo change?
 Hard to fathom.
-But despite the cautionary tales, there are times when a new logo makes a whole world of sense.
+But despite the cautionary tales, there are times when rebranding makes a whole world of sense.

 You’ve merged with or acquired a new business

 Hurrah!
 You’re merging with a competitor and/or bought out a competitor and/or purchased a company that will allow you to bust into brand new markets!
 That’s wonderful news!
 That also means it might be time for a logo redesign.

 These sorts of moves often bring major changes to the scope and quality of your unique value proposition.
-As such, it makes sense that the image of your company would change, too.
+As such, it makes sense that the brand identity of your company would change, too.
 Moreover, if such moves are really a good thing, a change in the logo will be a boost to marketing your new value.

 Your business is spinning off from a parent company